Portland Loo: Public reception

 In October 2017, Caddo Parish, Louisiana commission discussed on the proposal for installing a Portland Loo on the courthouse grounds.
 During the commission discussion, commissioners commented "We don't need to be doing anything to attract people to the courthouse" and "transient people are going to be on the courthouse grounds".
 The commission voted to move the discussion to long range planning commission.

 Some business owners in San Diego expressed concerns about increase in drug and transient activity in general.
 The city of San Diego decommissioned one of the two Portland Loos installed due to transient activity and crime and put the removed loo up for auction on GovDeals.
 The city of Albuquerque purchased it for $20,000 in the summer of 2017.
 The unit purchased from San Diego was installed in a city parking lot at Old Town.
 The total cost including the purchase and installation totaled around $135,000.
 It was originally intended for downtown Albuquerque, however people expressed concerns about nefarious activities and did not want them near them.
 So, it was appropriated to Old Town which is frequented by tourists.
 The installation was put on hold for several years while mulling over installation locations after community concerns about usage for unintended purposes.

 The loo has been praised by a homelessness advocacy group in Washington, D.C. and a columnist for Toronto Star.

 In 2023, the city of Somerville, Massachusetts ordered three Portland Loos, but before installation discovered they were not in compliance with the Massachusetts Building Code.
 The manufacturer decided to redesign its toilets for compliance with the building codes of Massachusetts and other states.

+Entrapment incident

+In Evansville, Indiana, a person was trapped inside the unit due to a door handle malfunction likely due to a defective lockset.
+The Portland Loo in question was installed at an expense of $275,000 to the city.